 There are only a few things you actually need to file.
 You don’t need a large filing cabinet anymore thanks to the many technological advances that we now use.

 A small filing box will do the job of a cabinet and can easily be stored in a closet.
-You can also check out the ottoman filing cabinet that I feature in How to Create a Productive Office Space.
+You can also check out the ottoman filing cabinet that I feature in 10 Creative Living Room Office Ideas.

 You can find a different filing box with these search results.
 I recommend the Sterilite Portable File Box as it’s a nice looking file box with great reviews and a decent price.
 The best seller is as always your typical banker’s box.
 They are cheap and while they don’t look the greatest it still does the job well.

 There is very little that you need to put into your filing box.
 These things include tax forms for seven years, bills that don’t have electronic options, and pay stubs.
 The IRS recommends holding on to these forms for at least seven years in case of audit.
 These include business taxes.

 File away warranties for fridges, stoves, baby equipment, and any other warranty that is not related to big purchases like homes and cars.

 Check out my post 11 Bullet Journal Cleaning Schedules.